limangox/sakamsg/README.md

 </div>

-# Notice
+>[!NOTE]
-- This is not an open source project, and I make this because I am interested on it.
+> This is not an open source project, and I make this because I am interested on it.

 ## Features
 - Retry the download when a download error is encountered.